Retirement estates or villages are developments built specifically for older people.

 It’s widely understood by buyers that it’s a requirement of purchase that at least one resident must be over 55, but buyers should also be aware that leasehold properties will necessarily have an accompanying lease which will contain a number of clauses, some of which may be unexpected.

-The first thing to check is the length of lease.
+The first thing to check is the length of the lease.
 Leases can obviously be extended, but the process can be time-consuming and expensive.
 Be cautious of a lease that has under 100 years remaining as this can have a significant impact on the resale value.

 Buyers should be very clear about the costs associated with owning a retirement property.
 They are necessary expenses, and a responsible way of protecting owners’ investments, protecting them from unexpected costs.
-But it’s important buyers are aware of them, and include them in annual budgeting.
+But it’s important buyers are aware of them and include them in annual budgeting.

 An ongoing annual service charge should cover the cost of running, maintaining and repairing the grounds and buildings, any onsite staff and communal facilities.
 For those on a fixed income, a service charge is a good thing, it means they won’t ever get an unexpected bill for roof repairs, new windows, or any other outgoing associated with the structure or grounds.